Ueli Reber

 About

-I am a postdoctoral researcher at the Swiss Federal Institute of Aquatic Science and Technology (Eawag) in Zürich, where I am a member of the Policy Analysis and Environmental Governance group (PEGO).
-Befor I joined PEGO, I was a postdoctoral researcher at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) and earned my doctorate in social sciences at the University of Bern.
+I used to be a political scientist at the Swiss Federal Institute of Aquatic Science and Technology (Eawag), the University of Bern, and the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL).
+I earned my doctorate in social sciences at the University of Bern.
 I also hold a master’s degree in geography from the University of Bern.

-My research interests include environmental policy, political communication, transnationalization, and computational methods for content and network analysis.
-Most of the evidence I produce is based on the analysis of texts.
+My research interests included environmental policy, political communication, and the science-policy interface.
+Most of the evidence I produced is based on the analysis of texts.

 Publications